Food for Thought

 First Day silent announcements: Items to be included are due by noon on the preceding Wednesday.

-Monthly Newsletter: Reports, news and articles for the December issue are due by 11/15.
+Monthly Newsletter: Reports, news and articles are due by the 15th of the preceding month.

-We no longer send our monthly newsletter via bulk mail, but printed copies are available in the upstairs rear hallway, just past the picture gallery.
-Contact the office to have the newsletter emailed to you.
+Paper copies of the current issue are available in the upstairs rear hallway, just past the photo gallery.
+Contact the office to have the newsletter (and First Day silent announcements) emailed to you.

 GIVING TO THE MEETING